AlessioAnalytics/turtlebot3_machine_learning/README.md

 In the container start simulation and agent:

-`. /my_scripts/start_ros.sh $STAGE_PARAM`
+`. /my_scripts/start_ros.sh <$STAGE_PARAM>`

-where $STAGE_PARAM has to be replaced with a number from 1 to 4 depending on the stage you want to start.
+where `<$STAGE_PARAM>` defaults to 1 and can be replaced with a number from 1 to 4 depending on the stage you want to start.
 This can only be set once, if you want to change it afterwards you need to restart the Docker container.

 ### Errors
 If no simulation is starting on your screen make sure `$DISPLAY` is set correctly.